-Instead of plastic, it’s made of 100% aluminum.
-Even so, it’s still lighter than the Go, weighing in at just 1.1lbs.
+The build quality is awesome, and it looks incredibly slick with its rounded bottom.
+Even so, it’s still lighter than the Go, weighing in at just 1.3lbs.

-In terms of performance, it has the same 10mm amplitude as the Go but a much more powerful stall force.
+In terms of performance, it has a tiny bit better amplitude than the Go, 10.5mm vs 10mm, but a much more powerful stall force.

-It’s disclosed but we tested it and it’s in the upper 20s and lower 30s range.
+The specs says a whooping 40 lbs. but we tested it and it’s in the mid 30s range, so very similar to the Bantam above.
 This means it can deliver a fairly better percussive massage than the Go.

-The percussion range is also better at 1800-3500rpm – more intensity.
-It comes with 4 speeds to cycle through as well – 1 more than the Go.
+The percussion range is also better at 1750-3500rpm – more intensity.
+It comes with 4 speeds to cycle through as well, including the fourth, dynamic one – 1 more than the Go.

-The battery is well juiced – 2500mAh – and can last for 6-8 hours (impressive stuff).
+The battery is well juiced and can last for up to 4 hours on a single charge.
 It is USB-C compatible, which means more convenience.
-It has 4 different attachments and comes with a carrying pouch – better than nothing at all!
+It has 4 different attachments and comes with a charging dock and a carrying case.

 Hypervolt Go Review Conclusion